LILJANA MEAD MARTIN

 WRITING

-Liljana Flora Fauna is an experimental incubator for emergent ideas, critiques, and questions at the intersection of art, ecology, media and culture.
-The goal is for this space to be more than an artist newsletter, by exploring art and media as a form of ecological inquiry.
-Through essays, podcasts, workshops, and shard events LFF invites audiences to reimagine their roles within the ecosystems they inhabit—cultivating creative expressions that nurture both personal transformation and planetary well-being.
+Liljana Flora Fauna is an experimental incubator for emergent ideas, essays, podcasts, critiques, and questions at the intersection of art, ecology, media and culture.
+Utilizing the framework of an artist newsletter, I explore art, events, activism and media as a form of ecological inquiry.
+The newsletter invites audiences to reimagine their roles within the ecosystems they inhabit, learn new things, gain early access to studio sales and workshops to cultivate creative community that nurtures both personal transformation and planetary well-being.